-Everyone Wasn't Totally Joking About Storming Area 51 and the Shenanigans Are Fun Enough to Make Everyone a Believer
+People Weren't Totally Joking About Storming Area 51 and the Shenanigans Are Fun Enough to Make Everyone a Believer

 And of course, opportunities to stage a faux raid abound.

-Somewhat surprisingly, two YouTubers did attempt to visit the site despite seeing the “No Trespassing” signs, and were promptly arrested for trespassing recently.
+Somewhat surprisingly, two YouTubers did attempt to visit the site, despite seeing the “No Trespassing” signs, and were promptly arrested for trespassing recently.
 So for those interested in actually storming the gates, this is no joke.

 It would appear, raiders—with a sense of humor—aren’t entirely unwelcome.
 Read on for what it’s really like to when someone tries to visit Area 51.